 When our kids got older they liked the game Catan, which is more interactive than a lot of the old games.
 We use the Star Trek Edition, however, because we are nerds.
 Forbidden Island and Flashpoint are cooperative games where everyone is on the same team.
 And there are some great classics that are still good for kids, such as Bananagrams, UNO, Yahtzee, and so on.
 Perhaps some readers could comment below with games their kids really like.
 You could list the ages you think the game is best for.

 I’m not suggesting that you only do games during a digital detox.
 But, whatever you decide to do, be sure that even your youngest will not become frustrated trying to succeed at what you choose.

 I hope this doesn’t sound like too much work.
 It really is worth it.
 The relationships we have with our now young adult children are far better because we did things like this throughout their childhood.
 Be firm that it needs to happen but hold loosely what it has to look like.
 It’s about the relationship, nothing else.

 Digital Detox: 7 Days to Reconnect with Your Kids

-Covenant Eyes just released a new e-mail challenge, Digital Detox: 7 Days to Reconnect with Your Kids.
+Covenant Eyes offers an engaging email challenge, Digital Detox: 7 Days to Reconnect with Your Kids.
 It’s not a strict no-technology fast.
 Rather, it’s an opportunity to disconnect from technology during strategic times and in strategic ways so you can reconnect with the ones you love most.

 And detoxes are usually easier and more fun when done in community, so consider inviting another family to participate with you.